antoniogoulao/superagent-retry-delay/README.md

 ## Mocha users

-  Ensure your mocha timeout for tests (default is 2000ms) is long enough to accommodate for all possible retries, including the specified delays.
+  Ensure your mocha timeout for tests (default is 10000ms) is long enough to accommodate for all possible retries, including the specified delays.

 ## Retrying Cases

-  Currently the retrying logic checks for any error, but it will allow a list of status codes to avoid retrying - this is handy if you're testing say 404's.
+  Currently the retrying logic checks only for the codes 100s and 400s errors specified in the list.

 ## License

 (The MIT License)

-Copyright (c) 2013 Luis Pabon &lt;http://github.com/luispabon&gt;
+Copyright (c) 2019 Antonio Goulao &lt;http://github.com/antoniogoulao&gt;

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the